 Not only did I need funds to run this, but I had previous responsibilities.
 I drove for Uber to make ends meet until business picked up.
 I really hated it, and didn't tell anyone, so it was extremely motivating to not have to do that anymore.
 I learned everything I could about social media, web design, marketing, branding, networking groups, and just started putting myself out there.

-Now after almost 3 years, I love sharing my story and the power of being broke.
+Now after 3 years, I love sharing my story and the power of being broke.
 I hope to inspire other entrepreneurs who have a dream, and maybe not the most ideal situation to make it come true.
 Looking back, I'm actually glad I had nothing when I started.
 I value every single client as much as now as I did when they took a chance on me when I needed them the most.

 With a lot of experience in allergen friendly food, it was very important to develop delicious gluten free products that everyone could enjoy, not just those who couldn't eat certain foods.
 I was diagnosed with Celiac Disease at age 18 and have since faced many other health challenges that led to a wide range of crazy diets and medications.
 Cupcakes have always been a steady positive light at the end of everything.